-We believe that although injections may be helpful in confirming a diagnosis, they should be used primarily after a specific presumptive diagnosis has been established.
+Although pain injections may be helpful, they should be used primarily after a specific presumptive diagnosis has been established.
 Injections should not be used in isolation, but rather in conjunction with a program stressing muscle flexibility, strengthening, and functional restoration.
 Proper follow-up after injections to assess the patient’s treatment response and ability to progress in the rehabilitation program is essential.

 Types of Injections Offered